||New Community Project Partners

-In Myanmar (Burma), NCP works through a friendly tour company (Santa Maria Tours) to plan Learning Tours, and with the Myanmar Baptist Convention to carry out women's development projects and girls' education in the southwest delta.
+In Myanmar (Burma), NCP works through a friendly tour company (Santa Maria Tours) to plan Learning Tours, and with the Myanmar Baptist Convention to carry out women's development projects, reforestation and girls' education in the southwest delta.
 In the Palaung hill tribe area near Kalaw, we work with Saw Jimmy Zan, our trekking guide and collaborator, to support girls' education, women's development and reforestation.
 See stories and photos from our 2015 Learning Tour here.

 Colleague Agencies (National)